 Plan For Your Family Financial Meeting

-That’s where the annual family financial meeting comes into play.
-Set up this meeting at a time when you and your partner are feeling calm and relaxed.
+Your first step is to set up a meeting at a time when you and your partner are feeling calm and relaxed.

 The purpose is not to point the finger at your partner or blame him or her for your current financial situation or debt.
 The goal is simply to talk about the numbers and get on the same page about them.

 Here are the proven step-by-step activities we take each year to prepare for our meeting.
 I hope they will serve as a guide for meaningful, productive conversations with your partner.

 I’m sure you are super excited to meet with your partner, but before you sit down you’ll need to pull together a little documentation.
 Don’t let this prep work put a damper on your enthusiasm or discourage you from hosting a meeting.

 Before you can talk about money you need to uncover your financial facts.
 Unfortunately, many of us don’t know where our money goes each month.
 Worse yet our perceptions of income and expenses are often very different from reality.

 To begin you’ll need to create a net worth statement.
 If you use Personal Capital or Mint gathering your net worth is easy.
 If you don’t you’ll need to login to all of your accounts and write down how much money you have in each of them.
 Make sure to document all of your debts too.